rackerlabs/design-system/_component_design/pills.md

 ### Active

-The active state is the default state, and indicates that a user has made a selection.
+The active state is the default state and indicates that a user has made a selection.

 {% endcolumn %}